JoeyStrandnes/Applied-IoT-1DT305/Software/README.md

 #The sensor used in this project is MCP9700T-E
 #It is an cheap temperature sesnor with built in compensation and linearization
 #You can compensate for self heating of teh sensor but it is not used in this code.
-#Accurecy is +-2 degrees C
+#Accurecy is +-2°C
-#Volatge offset at 0 degrees C is 500mV
+#Volatge offset at 0°C is 500mV
-#Temperature coefficient is 10mV/degree C
+#Temperature coefficient is 10mV/°C

 #Function to calculate temperature: Vout = Tc * Ta * V0
 #Vout   = Volate output from sensor